Groups

 -

-Choose a book you would like to read and discuss by filling out the survey above.
+Choose a 19th century novel you would like to read and discuss.
 Do some background reading on authors, plots, and styles before you make your selection.

 -